 The project also created and published a documented open source software for calculating the electrical performance of connected waveguides.
-It is based on mechanical dimensions and tolerance data and follows the procedures of part 3 of the IEEE 1785 series of standards.
-To be capable of propagating uncertainties through nonlinear systems, a Monte Carlo approach was applied.
+PTB wrote the software while the other project partners tested it and gave feedback for further improvements.
+It is based on mechanical dimensions and tolerance data of the involved flanges (as depicted in Figure 1) and follows the procedures of part 3 of the IEEE 1785 series of standards.
+To be capable of propagating uncertainties through nonlinear systems, a Monte Carlo approach was used.
 The software functions cover the basic physical effects for mated waveguides to calculate repeatability.
-The software was written in MATLAB and can be accessed here.
+This includes: